dcernach/hl2mt-next/README.rst

 Then I can email to the DM my token, index and campaign properties file and he can import all three into any campaign and I can use my token the way I want to.

+** Remote HTML: Zip **

+While table indexes work pretty well and have the benefit that they create self contained campaigns, tables can grow to become excessively large.
+For example in my current install with 240 tokens hl2mt builds a table with nearly 800 entries.
+This can potentially slow down Maptools on a slow computer.
+As an option if you download and use the Nerps_ variant of Maptool you can store all the index information in html pages on a remote web server.

+Simple choose this option, input the base URL of where you'll unpack the index files and hl2mt will pack all the html pages into a zip file you can upload to your server.

 Plans
 -----